pdwonline/gardena-water-distributor/README.md

 The Gardena water distributor is pure mechanical and does not return any status.
 The Gardena controller apparantly depends on reliable water pressure to keep in sync with the water distrinutor.
 I decided add a water sensor in zone 1, so there is a means of detecting the current water zone of the distributor.
 This is handled by the Gardena Calibration automation.
 It will switch on/off the water pressure until it detects water and then resets the current zone information.
 When all available zones have been tested this way and no water is detected something might be wrong with the water supply or with the distributor.

 Another automation (select and play) selects the desire zone and opens the water supply for a desired time.
 Zone and time can be defined in the UI by some helpers.
 Finally for each zone can be created a script that sets the desired zone and time and fires the select and play automation.
 This enables to create some sort of definition per zone.
-I used the great [scheduler-component](https://github.com/nielsfaber/scheduler-component) to easily create a schedule for each zone.
+I used the great [scheduler-component](https://github.com/nielsfaber/scheduler-component) from nielsfaber to easily create a schedule for each zone.

 ![UI selecting zone](https://raw.githubusercontent.com/pdwonline/gardena-water-distributor/main/Gardena_2.png) ![UI selecting zone](https://raw.githubusercontent.com/pdwonline/gardena-water-distributor/main/Gardena_1.png)
 ![UI configuration](https://raw.githubusercontent.com/pdwonline/gardena-water-distributor/main/Gardena_instellingen.png)

-In order to share this project, I am creating blueprints for the automations.
+In order to share this project, I am creating blueprints from the automations.
 Updated soon..

 ## Dependencies:
 - switch to switch on/off the water pressure